freenas/freenas-docs/userguide/system.rst

   :guilabel:`+` button to add more attachments.

 After completing the fields, click the :guilabel:`Submit` button to generate and send the support ticket to iXsystems.
-A pop-up menu provides a clickable URL to view the status of or add additional information to that support ticket.
+This process can take several minutes, depending on the attached debug file size.
+A pop-up window provides a clickable URL to the ticket on the `iXsystems Support page <https://support.ixsystems.com/>`__.
+Unless already logged in, clicking the URL prompts to log in or register with the support portal.
+Use the URL to view the ticket status or add more information to the report.
-When not already logged into the
-`iXsystems Support page <https://support.ixsystems.com/>`__, clicking this URL prompts for a login, or to register a new login.

 .. index:: Proactive Support